SeeMax/FourSight/wp-content/plugins/advanced-custom-fields-font-awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 2.1.2 =
+* Fixed bug where ACFFA_get_icons filter was not used in wp-admin area when retrieving icons.

+= 2.1.1 =
+* Fixed bug effecting any users who did not update to 2.1.0 before jsDelivr added FontAwesome 5.x to their CDN, where the 5.x icons would get loaded and break functionality

+= 2.1.0 =
+* Preventing any automatic updates to version 5.x of FontAwesome that could break plugin functionality and result in broken icons on sites currently using 4.x FontAwesome icons.

+= 2.0.9 =
+* Fixed bug effecting null value fields created in 1.x of this plugin would return a string of 'null' instead of boolean false when used in 2.x versions of this plugin.

+= 2.0.8 =
+* Fixed bug where fields marked to 'allow null' in acf v5 did not show the (x) to remove the selected option on the field

+= 2.0.7 =
+* Fixed bug with FA fields assigned to menu items + further refactoring of JS for ACF v5

+= 2.0.6 =
+* Refactored JS to simplify codebase and fix bugs where Chosen or Select2 fields would not initialize in a variety of field/sub-field configurations and display options.

 = 2.0.5 =
 * Fixed bug with ACF tabs + FontAwesome fields where Chosen/Select2 would not initialize beyond the first tab shown